iktakahiro/slackpy/README.rst

     # Create a new instance.
     logging = slackpy.SlackLogger(INCOMING_WEB_HOOK, CHANNEL, USER_NAME, ICON_URL)

     # You can set a log level.
-Default level is INFO.
+The default level is INFO.
     logging.set_log_level(slackpy.LogLv.DEBUG) # Or logging.set_log_level(10)

     ## Minimum Parameter